movinalot/azure-202-advanced/content/Chapter01/_index.md

 ---
-title: "Chapter 1 Deploy and Verify"
+title: "Chapter 1 Deploy"
-menuTitle: "Chapter 1: Deploy and Verify"
+menuTitle: "Chapter 1: Deploy"
 weight: 10
 ---

-## Overview of your environment (15 min)
+## Overview of your environment

 Azure Virtual WAN is a networking service that brings many networking, security, and routing functionalities together to provide a single operational interface.